 RELATED: What are hooded eyes?

 Drooping eyelids are linked with the development of both dry eyes and excessively watery eyes.
-People may develop a localised ache affecting the eyes and this may cause them to look more fatigued.
-Men and women can be equally affected by drooping eyelids and the condition is prevalent in all ethnic groups.
+People may develop a localised ache affecting the eyes, and this may cause them to look more fatigued.
+Men and women can be equally affected by drooping eyelids, and the condition is prevalent in all ethnic groups.
 The condition is rare in children and most commonly affects older adults.
-In some cases, the condition may be temporary but may eventually become permanent.
+Sometimes, the condition may be temporary but eventually become permanent.
 Eyelid ptosis can be caused by traumatic injury, certain medical conditions or the natural ageing process.
 Genetics can also be a cause of congenital ptosis leading to the condition being present from birth.
 In many cases, eyelid drooping is a cause for cosmetic concern.
-In some people, the condition may be related to an underlying medical condition and it is therefore sensible to have a clinical assessment from a specialist ophthalmologist.
-We would recommend avoiding driving a car if your vision is significantly affected by drooping eyelids.
-Once the condition has been treated, it may then be safe to drive.
-Although there are many treatments which are claimed to improve the appearance of drooping eyelids, only eyelid surgery or ptosis surgery is effective for getting rid of droopy eyelids.
+In some people, the condition may be related to an underlying medical condition, and it is sensible to have a clinical assessment from a specialist ophthalmologist.
+We recommend avoiding driving a car if drooping eyelids significantly affect your vision.
+Once the condition has been treated, driving may be safe.
+Although many treatments are claimed to improve the appearance of drooping eyelids, only eyelid surgery or ptosis surgery is effective for getting rid of droopy eyelids.

 RELATED: What are the benefits of eyelid surgery?